 HIS 665.
 The Main Streams of Chinese Philosophy and Religion.
-(3 h) An introduction to the most important traditions in Chinese philosophy and religion: Confucianism, Daoism (Taoism), and Chinese Buddhism or Chinese Chan (Zen) Buddhism.
+(3 h) An introduction to the most important traditions in Chinese philosophy and religion: Confucianism Daoism (Taoism), and Chinese Buddhism of and religion: Confucianism, Daoism (Taoism), and Chinese Buddhism or Chinese Chan (Zen) Buddhism.